African red-rumped swallow: Taxonomy

-The subspecies domicella was formerly treated as a separate species, the West African swallow.
-The subspecies melanocrissus, kumboensis and emini were formerly placed in the red-rumped swallow complex.
-The taxa were re-arranged based mainly on differences in morphology.
-As part of the rearrangement the red-rumped swallow complex was split into the European red-rumped swallow and the eastern red-rumped swallow.
+The subspecies C. m. domicella was formerly treated as a separate species, the West African swallow, while the subspecies C. m. melanocrissus, C. m. kumboensis and C. m. emini were formerly placed in the red-rumped swallow C. daurica complex.
+The taxa were re-arranged based on differences in morphology and genetics.
+As part of the rearrangement, the red-rumped swallow complex was additionally split into the European red-rumped swallow and the eastern red-rumped swallow.